Heatwaves and trout fishing

 High mountain lakes and streams

-Higher elevations, such as mountain lakes are excellent options to fish in hot weather.
+Higher elevations, such as mountain lakes are excellent options to fish in hot weather with water temperatures typically 10 to 20 degrees Fahrenheit (5.5 to 11 degrees Celsius) cooler than their lower elevation counterparts.
 The higher above sea level the cooler it becomes.
 This is why some mountain lakes still have ice even in June.

 The next option is to fish spring creeks.
 Spring creeks get their water from aquifers that are nearly always cold.
 This means spring creeks can be a lot cooler than freestone rivers even in the same areas.